-ReThink Orphanages is a network of 81 organisations comprised of child protection, academia, media, faith based and travel and tourism sectors, focused on addressing the harms associated with international volunteering and foreign funding in institutional care settings.
-This submission focuses on orphanage tourism and funding as a demand driver for the institutionalisation of children, providing recommendations for how the Committee on the Rights of the Child might address the issue.
+ReThink Orphanages is a network of 81 organisations comprised of child protection, academia, media, faith based and travel and tourism sectors, and hubs in Australia, the UK, and the US.
+ReThink Orphanages is focused on addressing the support of overseas residential care facilities, primarily emanating from global north countries, through funding and volunteering in residential care facilities abroad.
+This submission particularly focuses on orphanage tourism and funding as a demand driver for the institutionalisation of children and provides recommendations for how the Committee on the Rights of the Child might address the issue.